AdobeDocs/cis-photoshop-api-docs/src/pages/features/index.md

 - You don’t need to upload and store your actions as you do with the Photoshop Actions endpoint.

 You can find the api documentation guide [here](../api/#operation/actionJSON).
-We have an example of ActionJson with the same image and Action file from our Photoshop Actions example but modified the final output color to make it black and white.
+We have an example of actionJSON with the same image and Action file from our Photoshop Actions example but modified the final output color to make it black and white.

 ![alt image](./ps_action_json_example_bw.png?raw=true "Original Image") Sample code can be found [here](../code-sample/#executing-an-actionjson)

-ActionJson endpoint has the capability of supporting multiple inputs as a parameter passed to the actions.
+actionJSON endpoint has the capability of supporting multiple inputs as a parameter passed to the actions.
 An example can be found [here](../code-sample/#executing-an-actionjson-with-multiple-inputs)

-Here is a video showing how to work with ActionJson
+Here is a video showing how to work with actionJSON

 <Media slots="video" width="750" height="500"/>

 <https://youtu.be/giFJ6qbez_I?feature=shared>

-#### How to create an ActionJson
+#### How to create an actionJSON
-You can create a new ActionJson or you can convert an existing .atn file to an ActionJson.
-Here are some ways to get an ActionJson
+You can create a new actionJSON or you can convert an existing .atn file to an actionJSON.
+Here are some ways to get an actionJSON

-**Create new ActionJson using developer mode.**
+**Create new actionJSON using developer mode.**

 If you have “developer mode” enabled in Photoshop follow the instructions below .
 If not follow how to enable developer mode [here](/features/#how-to-enable-developer-mode).